Homemade Egg Dye | Easter Craft

 DayGlo-dyed eggs have their retro charms, but we think it’s even more fun to make your own colorings using common foods.
 The result is a subtler, more sophisticated palette–perfect for your holiday centerpiece.
 The only downside?
-You’ll need to soak the eggs longer–two to three hours–but natural beauty like this is well worth the wait.
+You’ll need to soak the eggs longer in homemade egg dye–two to three hours–but natural beauty like this is well worth the wait.

 Create the base: Combine 4 cups water, 1 tablespoon white vinegar, and 1 tablespoon salt.

 — beets, ground coffee, red cabbage, ground turmeric

 — knife, pots, strainer, bowls (metal, ceramic, or plastic)